emranffl/estately/README.md

 - head on to your local server (phpmyadmin)
 - create a DB namely '**project_estately**'
 - select newly created DB
-- import the DB file provided
+- import the DB file provided by the developer
 - head on to the browser and enter `localhost/project_estately`